maabed/karak-dashboard-docs/source/index.html.md

 ## Cards

-<a href="http://materializecss.com/cards.html">Cards</a> are a utility extracted from  <a href="http://materializecss.com/">Materialize framework </a>to display information in a new way.
+<a href="http://materializecss.com/cards.html">Cards</a> are a feature extracted from  <a href="http://materializecss.com/">Materialize framework </a>to display information in a new way.

-You can use blue dashboard customized cards by including the blue dashboard style file in addition to thematerialize css JS file and use the cards as shown in th example.
+You can use blue dashboard customized cards by including the blue dashboard style file in addition to the MaterializeCSS JS file and use the cards as shown in th example.